kyma-project/busola/backend/README.md

 To install the backend together with Busola, run the `npm run bootstrap:ci` command in the root directory.

-You can also install dependencies just for this app via the `npm ci` command.
+You can also install dependencies just for this app using the `npm ci` command.

 ## Usage